Roșia Poieni copper mine: Geology

-As of 2009, Roșia Poieni represented the largest copper reserve in Romania and the second largest in Europe, having estimated reserves of 1.5 billion tonnes of ore grading 0.36% copper.
+As of 2022, Roșia Poieni represented the largest copper and gold reserve in Romania, and as the second largest in Europe, having estimated reserves of 1.5 billion tonnes of ore grading 0.36% copper.
 It is enclosed by eruptive sub-volcanic Miocene rocks (micro-diorite or Fundoaia andesites).

-The Fundoaia body has the shape of a vertical column of 1180 m in height (+1030 m → -150 m) and in horizontal plane having the following dimensions: 660 m÷740 m/820 m÷956 m.
+The Fundoaia body has the shape of a vertical column of 1180 m in height (+1030 m → -150 m) and in horizontal plane having the following dimensions: 660x740 m / 820x956 m.
 The eruptive body comes in contact (through the tectonic breccia) with andesite necks (Poieni, Curmătura, Melciu, Piatra Tichileu, and Jgheabului Hills) and with sedimentary Cretaceous rocks.
 The porphyry copper deposit is made up mainly of fine disseminations, nests and veinlets (0.02÷3 cm) of pyrite, chalcopyrite, and magnetite; gold included in the chalcopyrite and pyrite, and secondary minerals: bornite, covellite, chalcocite, sphalerite, galena, molybdenite, germanite, malachite, azurite and is developed in microdioritic rocks.

 Ore processing

 The ore extracted from the open pit is crushed in a gyratory crusher after being transported and stored in the crushed ore storage facility located within the processing plant site.
 As of 2009, the processing plant had a design capacity of 9 million tonnes extracted and processed per year, the process being made on 4 technological lines of 7,500 tonnes per day.
-The plant was launched between 1985 and 1987.
+The plant was launched between 1983 and 1987.
 The ore is subsequently processed through a classical processing flow, with a two-stage grinding phase in two autogenous mills and in two ball mills, followed by flotation, which is performed in pneumomechanical cells (17 sqm) where the primary concentrate is obtained, which subsequently is flotated in cells of 5.7 sqm where a copper concentrate is obtained with a content between 16.5 and 20% copper.
 The concentrate is thickened in sided thickeners and filtered through a pressure filter (Larox).

+Pollution

+Roșia Poieni ore is sulphide ore, requiring several steps to extract the copper.
+Also, the ore contains only 0.38% copper, so the tailing (the residue sludge) amount is very large.
+This is pumped into a nearby valley, once the site of the now buried village of Geamăna.

+As the ore is sulphuric, the sludge contains high amounts of sulphide minerals, such as chalcocite (Cu2S), pyrrhotite (Fe_{1-x}S) and pyrite (FeS2), the latter dissolving into sulphuric acid when in contact with air.
+The pH value of the sludge pond was about 2.1-4.9 as of 2017.
+However, the sludge from the mine also contains pH-buffering materials, notably lime used in the ore-cleansing process.
+Stopping the sludge would therefore also stop the pH regulating of the sludge, which in turn would lower the pH value even more, resulting in damage to the blocking dam constructed to the north of the valley to stop the highly toxic sludge from spilling into the rivers leading into the Danube and the Black Sea.